deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

    * Then play the resulting samples with PlayTwoPartHarmonies.
 (You'll need to copy-and-paste a sample to a file.)

 MidiMusicExtractor.java prompts you for a path to a midi directory.
-It then produces, inside midi-learning/ in your home diectory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a melodies.txt file, and an analysis.txt file.
+It then produces, inside midi-learning/ in your home directory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a melodies.txt file, and an analysis.txt file.
 For example, if the MIDI directory you choose has the name "BEATLES", your midi-learning/ directory will contain something like the following: